marionbarker/loopdocs/docs/faqs/FAQs.md

 The Apple Developer License can be done for free, however, you will have to rebuild your Loop app every 7 days.
 That could get very tedious.
 The $99 annual Apple Developer program enrollment is an excellent investment.

-There are no other costs, ongoing or initial, to use Loop.
+There are no other costs, ongoing or initial, to use Loop beyond what you already pay for your CGM, pump supplies and insulin.

 ## Do I need to own my own Apple computer?

 You don't have to own your own Apple computer, but you do need to at least borrow one.
 It would be really good to have longer term ability to borrow that computer again for [updating Loop](../build/updating.md#when-to-update) later, when needed.

-If you are borrowing an Apple computer, look at the required minimum settings associated with your iPhone [Build Step 1](../build/step1.md#step-1-install-macos-and-xcode-updates)
+If you are borrowing an Apple computer, look at the required minimum settings associated with your iPhone [Compatible Computer](../build/step1.md#macos) and [Xcode Version](../build/step8.md#how-do-all-the-minimum-versions-relate-to-each-other)

 ## Can I use a PC or Windows computer to build?